A historic London pub with a red façade A historic London pub with a red façade

 An unfortunate link to Jack the Ripper

 The Ten Bells, located in the heart of Spitalfields, became a home-away-from-home for East End punters throughout the 18th and 19th centuries.
 It's also got an unfortunate link to Jack the Ripper; two of his victims were frequent pub visitors and were murdered just a few streets away.
-Step through the door of this Grade II building, and you'll be transported back in time; it spans three floors and features original Victorian tiling from floor to ceiling.
+Step through the door of this Grade II-listed London pub, and you'll be transported back in time; it spans three floors and features original Victorian tiling from floor to ceiling.

 Ye Olde London